This course can be tailored to your needs for private, onsite delivery at your location.

 Become an ICAgile Certified Professional in Business Value Analysis

 The International Consortium for Agile has worked with experts around the world to develop an education roadmap of training and certification for all specialties involved in Agile development.
-This course has been approved and earns all students the ICAgile Certified Professional in Business Value Analysis designation upon completion of the course.
+This course has been approved and earns students the ICAgile Certified Professional in Business Value Analysis designation upon successful completion of the course.

 - Upcoming Dates and Locations